Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Start Simple

-- one cloth
+- one small cloth

-- one small space
+- one accessible shelf

-- one simple routine
+- one simple daily routine.

-Because independence doesn’t appear all at once.
+Independence does not appear all at once.

 Supporting Independence Beyond Daily Tasks